LiMinggang/madedit-mod/README.txt

 Improve syntax highlighting performance
 Improve ReloadByModificationTime event handling
-Fix: The tab of the selected page could not be seen if a lot of files were opened #115 Update boost to 1.60
+Fix: The tab of the selected page could not be seen if a lot of files were opened #115
+Fix: Can't select the whole line by Tripple click or click on Line number area if the line was wrapped #116 Update boost to 1.60

 Mod v0.3.10